 That’s good news for most customer service professionals, who never really enjoyed being glorified knowledge base search engines.
 The most enjoyable parts of our roles are the ones that demand greater skill, encourage deeper engagement, and trigger our curiosity.
 Those are also the parts that are much harder to automate.

-.
+The future of humans in customer service is not in pattern matching, it’s in customer discovery.
 It’s in understanding who our customers are, what they love, what they hate, what they need to get done, and where they get stuck.
 Knowing those answers is valuable not just to support teams, but to every part of our organizations.

 Curiosity and the future of support

 If I chose a single word to explain the value of real people in customer service, it would be “curiosity.”
 Curiosity is simply the hunger to learn — that itch you feel when you identify something you need to know more about.

 While there are competing theories for the neurological basis of curiosity, research has connected it to a raft of helpful behaviors and attributes.

 - Have greater motivation— according to the “information gap” theory, curious people have an almost physical craving to learn.

 - Persevere longer— curiosity is strongly associated with grit, the willingness to get up and keep going.
 Grit is a good predictor of long-term success.

 - Remember better— the mental state of curiosity seems to improve overall recollection, no matter what people are curious about.